snowplow/snowplowanalytics.com/_posts/2020-01-21-snowplow-objc-tracker-1.2.0-released/index.md

 - Screen context not updated when autotracking is disabled ([#431][431]).
 - Fixed valueForKey error in autotracking for screenviews ([#428][428]).

-Fix a longtime issues related to screen autotracking where we improved the management of the _snowplowId_ property in a ViewController.
+They fix a longtime issues related to screen autotracking where we improved the management of the snowplowId property in a ViewController.

 - Ensured addDictionaryToPayload enumeration over immutable dictionary [#480][480]

-Thanks to [Matt Robinson][mattrobmattrob] for his contribute into fixing this bug that was cause of crashes of the app on particular circumstances.
+Thanks to [Matt Robinson][mattrobmattrob] for his contribution in fixing this bug that was causing app crashes in particular circumstances.

 <h2 id="documentation">5.
 Documentation</h2>